 Physically, there are various types of wounds, from superficial nicks and cuts to very deep lacerations that require different and appropriate interventions for the healing process to occur.
 Even so, it takes a healthy immune system, excellent nutrition, using barriers–from bandaids to bandages–and utilizing wound treatments that protect and facilitate the healing process by keeping the area clean and free from infection.
-When the correct treatment modalities are utilized, our physical bodies respond well, and the healing process occurs with completion, although there is an almost certainty of residual scarring.
+When the correct treatment modalities are utilized, our physical bodies respond well, and the healing process occurs with completion, although there is a possibility of residual scarring.

 It is the emotional wounds that are the deepest; the wounds that shake our very existence and that require passing through several stages of the grief process which can last from months to years.
 And if we fail to move forward to the acceptance stage and plan new beginnings, we will eventually transition into maladies such as inappropriate coping and grieving diagnoses.

 Loss of human relationships impact each of us in a different manner; therefore, the interventions cannot take a standardized approach to initiate and sustain the healing process.